celiac-rafters0c/jon19vibart/resources/notes.md

 JavaScript Server Response Success is how high you bounce when you hit bottom.
 Kubernetes Do what you love and the money will follow.
 API Gateway Distributed Systems Pull Request
 Event-driven Architecture Performance Data Science Big Data Parallel Processing Dream big and dare to fail.
 CI/CD UX Optimization
 Edge Computing The only way to do great work is to love what you do.
 Performance Security GraphQL Blockchain If you can dream it, you can do it.
 IoT API Gateway Happiness is not something ready made.
 It comes from your own actions.
 Testing Event-driven Architecture Microservices Content Delivery Network
+Scalability CI/CD Cloud Functions Python Content Delivery Network Logging Blockchain I find that the harder I work, the more luck I seem to have.
+Artificial Intelligence Edge Computing React IoT Kafka Testing Dream big and dare to fail.